born2bemedia/lyxiom/src/lib/policies/privacy-policy.md

 ## **How We Use Personal Information**

-At **Luxiom LTD**, we are committed to using your personal information responsibly and only for legitimate business purposes.
+At **Lyxiom LTD**, we are committed to using your personal information responsibly and only for legitimate business purposes.
 The personal information we collect is used in the following ways:

 - **To provide our services**: We use your information to respond to your inquiries, process your requests, and send important updates related to our services, such as changes to our terms and policies.
 These actions are necessary to manage our contractual relationship with you and to comply with legal obligations.
 - **To market our services**: With your consent or where we have a legitimate interest, we may use your personal information to send you promotional materials and updates about our services.